vishalcloudyuga/dcos-docs/1.9/usage/cli/command-reference/dcos-config/dcos-config-validate.md

 ---

 # Description
-This command validates changes to the configuration file.
+Validate changes to the configuration file.

 # Usage